-The population of the service area is overwhelmingly white and Black, with Virginia Beach and Norfolk the most diverse communities with 15.3% and 12.2% combined non-white or Black followed by Chesapeake at 9.7% combined.
+The population of the service area is overwhelmingly white and Black, with Virginia Beach having the most diverse community with 15.3% combined non-white or Black, followed by Chesapeake at 9.7% combined.

-The service area is home to a small Hispanic population, with Virginia Beach home to the largest Hispanic community with 8.2% of the population followed by Norfolk with 8.0%.
+The service area is home to a small Hispanic population, with Virginia Beach home to the largest Hispanic community at 8.2% of the population.
 Chesapeake has the smallest Hispanic population, at just over 6%.
-The Commonwealth of Virginia has a larger Hispanic community with greater than 9% of people identifying as Hispanic.

-In addition to white, Black, and Hispanic residents Virginia Beach, Norfolk and Chesapeake are home to small Asian populations.
-No other racial groups are represented in the area in any significant number.
+The Commonwealth of Virginia has a somewhat larger Hispanic community at 9%.
+Additionally, Virginia Beach and Chesapeake have small Asian populations, but no other racial groups are represented in the area in any significant number.

-Preferred Language
+Primary Language

 English is the primary language spoken in the service area.
 As of 2020, 90.9% of the population being served identified as English speaking.
-Per the 2014 American Community Survey five-year estimates, Spanish was the second language identified in the community being served, with 10,877 community members living in the service area identifying as speaking English "less than well."
+Per the 2014 American Community Survey five-year estimates, Spanish was the second language identified in the community being served, with 10,877 community members living in the service area identifying as speaking English less than well.